cypher256/java-extension-pack/README.md

 <br>

 #### Auto-download Support
-If the [extensions.autoUpdate](https://code.visualstudio.com/docs/editor/extension-marketplace#_extension-autoupdate) configuration is NOT `false` and does not exist locally, it will be downloaded.
-For Gradle and Maven, only the latest versions are automatically downloaded.
-If you are using a very old Java version, please set up `gradlew` ([Compatibility](https://docs.gradle.org/current/userguide/compatibility.html)) or `mvnw` ([Compatibility](https://maven.apache.org/developers/compatibility-plan.html)) manually in your project.
+Automatic download is enabled if the [extensions.autoUpdate](https://code.visualstudio.com/docs/editor/extension-marketplace#_extension-autoupdate) configuration is not `false`.
+For Java, multiple versions are configured or downloaded, but only the latest version of Gradle/Maven is downloaded.
+If you use an older version of Gradle/Maven due to compatibility issues, please introduce `gradlew` ([Compatibility](https://docs.gradle.org/current/userguide/compatibility.html)) or `mvnw` ([Compatibility](https://maven.apache.org/developers/compatibility-plan.html)) in your project or set the environment variable to Gradle or Maven.
+If Gradle/Maven is set in the `PATH` environment variable, it will not be automatically configured in `settings.json`.

-- JDK - up to 4 LTSs and [latest non-LTS](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) if not detected
+- JDK - Download 4 LTS and [non-LTS latest](https://marketplace.visualstudio.com/items?itemName=redhat.java#features) versions if not detected
-- Gradle - download if not on PATH environment
+- Gradle - Download latest version if not in PATH environment variable
-- Maven - download if not on PATH environment
+- Maven - Download latest version if not in PATH environment variable

 JDK auto-download supports the following platforms:
 - Windows x64